keberwein/Data_Science_Workbench/README.md

 Server vs. Desktop
 ============

-The two scripts are virtuall identical.
+The two scripts are virtually identical.
 The "Desktop" version installs a few more GUI goodies that aren't necessary for a headless setup.
 Additions include:

  - Rstudio IDE
  - PgAmnin3: Postgres GUI